Human trafficking in the United Kingdom: Issues when enforcing international law

 There are issues that occur when trying to enforce international laws.
 Victims of trafficking are usually very hesitant to admit their situations because they fear the consequences.
 Another problem that occurs when trying to enforce international law is the lack of training that enforcement has in each state.
 It is usually not likely that each officer in a state is properly trained with the knowledge and skills needed in order to handle trafficking victims.
 In order to provide a solution, the awareness of these officers and officials is crucial.
 Particularly, health service, social workers, building inspectors and health and safety inspectors need to be properly informed of how to recognize different indicators of forced labor and prostitution.
 The training of immigration judges is also crucial when identifying females that are being trafficked.
-The United Kingdom Human Trafficking Center (UKHTC) has put 12 training seminars in place since 2008, which includes trafficking in the UK now, laws on human trafficking and identification of victims.
+The United Kingdom Human Trafficking Centre (UKHTC) has put 12 training seminars in place since 2008, which includes trafficking in the UK now, laws on human trafficking and identification of victims.
 The language barrier is another issue that arises when women are passed across international borders.